-WHAT IS ARM PAIN?
+WHAT CAUSES ARM PAIN?

-Specific arm pain injuries include:
+Common causes of arm pain include:

 The treatment for arm pain depends on the underlying cause.
 For pain due to overuse injuries, the treatment typically includes rest, ice, compression, and elevation.